Alfred Hitchcock Collectors’ Guide: The Pleasure Garden (1925)

 Not Nita Naldi

 For the record, though frequently stated otherwise, US star Nita Naldi, who played the lead in Hitch’s second film, The Mountain Eagle, did not appear as Miles Mander’s young native lover in The Pleasure Garden.
 At the time of shooting, Naldi was 30 years old and working in her home country on back-to-back films; she didn’t even arrive in Europe until almost two months after shooting had wrapped on Hitch’s first film.
 The part was actually played by Elizabeth Pappritz, a local 19-year-old German actor who bears no more than a passing resemblance to Naldi.
-The oft-repeated fallacy unfortunately originated with academic Peter Noble, in his Index to the Work of Alfred Hitchcock (Sight & Sound Supplement: Index Series, No. 18, BFI 1949).
+The oft-repeated fallacy unfortunately originated with Peter Noble in his Index to the Work of Alfred Hitchcock (1949).
 In it he also inadvertently started the rumour of The Mountain Eagle being retitled Fear o’ God for its US release; it wasn’t.
 In any case, Naldi was a major international star by this time and certainly not given to appearing in uncredited bit parts.

 Elizabeth Pappritz in The Pleasure Garden (1925, dir.
 Alfred Hitchcock).
 Not Nita Naldi.